PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_adaptation.md

 Why the methylation states can change CheA autophosphorylation actvities?
 Let's look at more MCP biochemistry.

  - There are five types of MCPs, Tsr, Tar, Tap, Trg, and Aer, specific for different species of ligand molecules.
 Most studies focus on the two most abundant types: Tsr (serine receptor) and Tar (aspartate and maltose receptor), and Aer (oxygen receptor) is less well understood.[^Parkinson2015] The MCPs form trimer of dimer structure.
 A trimer can be a mix of Tsr, Tar, Tap, Trg dimers.
 Binding with ligands changes the conformation of the receptor dimer.
-Each receptor dimer within the trimer impacts the activity differently because of sterics.
+Each receptor dimer within the trimer impacts the activity differently because of asymmetricity in conformation.
  - MCPs, CheA (dimer with 5 subunits), and CheW forms receptor arrays.
 The receptor arrays generally have 2 states: 1) an ordered, dense state, in which CheA activity is higher; 2) a disordered, relaxed state, in which CheA activity is lower.[^Baker2005] The control of the 4 methylation sites and ligand-receptor binding impact array conformation are important to the precise adaptation mechanism[^Saragosti2001].
 A visualization of the arrays from[^Yang2019] is shown below.

  ![image-center](../assets/images/chemotaxis_intro_tod.png){: .align-center}
  <figcaption>MCP array structures.
-From Yang et al.[^Yang2019] A)The trimer of dimer structure and changes of CheA autophosphorylation actvities depends on ligand binding and methylation states; P1...P5 are subunits of CheA.
+From Yang et al.A)The trimer of dimer structure and changes of CheA autophosphorylation actvities depends on ligand binding and methylation states; P1...P5 are subunits of CheA.
 B)How MCPs, CheA, and CheW form receptor arrays.</figcaption>

  - Methylation reduces the negative charge on the receptors, making the receptor array packing more stable, thus increasing CheA autophosphorylation activities.
 When MCP has a higher methylation state, the rate of CheA autophosphorylation becomes higher.

 That means our model is a very simplified version of the actual story.
-But can be actually build a more complete model?
+But can we actually build a more complete model?

 We can add more receptor species and ligand species to account for the different attractants/repellents and their specific receptors easily.
 For each trimer of dimer, we will have more binding states and more methylation states, and include dependency of CheA autophosphorylation based on the newly added states.
 We will modify CheB and CheR reactions to account for 4 methylation sites.
 The rest can stay unchanged.
 Adding such complexity will require some coding, but is certainly doable.